 Are you worried about whether it's too soon to be with someone new?
 Perhaps you need advice about introducing your children to your new partner, or maybe just some tips on how to be more confident with your body?
-Gransnetters know the value of finding love later in life and have shared their words of wisdom about what to do in a new relationship when you're older - and how to avoid conflict.
+Gransnetters know the value of finding love later in life and, ahead of Valentine's Day, have shared their words of wisdom about what to do in a new relationship when you're older.

 Is it too soon to start a new relationship? l Is lack of confidence stopping you? l When is the 'right' time for intimacy? l Talking about the future l Introducing your children to your new partner l How to find space with children living at home l What about finances?